Aggravated Misdemeanor Examples

 Under Iowa Code § 903.1, convictions for aggravated misdemeanors in most circumstances carry up to two years in prison while serious misdemeanors carry up to one year incarceration.
 In Iowa, some examples of aggravated misdemeanors include carrying a gun without a permit, drug possession (second offense), and OWI (second offense).

 Simply put, serious and aggravated misdemeanors are not cheap.
 Employers do not like to see convictions that show you may have a violent and dishonest background when choosing potential employees to hire for their business.
-In other words since a majority of serious misdemeanors and aggravated misdemeanors are crimes of dishonesty and violence, a person is looking at losing their job.
-These types of crimes can have a serious impact on your ability to obtain, and retain, a job.
+In other words since a majority of serious and aggravated misdemeanors are crimes of dishonesty and violence, a person is looking at losing their job.
 These crimes can also be embarrassing to explain away when family members and friends find out about them.

 I highly recommend "lawyering-up" from the beginning.
 I get too many calls from people who were convicted with serious and aggravated misdemeanors a few years back and wanting the conviction off their records.
 In most cases there is nothing I, or another criminal defense lawyer, can do because the person has already plead guilty to the crime.
 Also, it should be importantly noted that you should not make any statements to the police regarding the charges they are accusing you of committing because all of these statements will be used against you in court.
 Simply say, I have a lawyer or you can say I need a lawyer.
 By saying these magic words, it prevents the officer from continuing to question you, and in-turn gathering evidence against you.
 Remember, the police officer works for the government, and his job is to try and make a case for the State.
 Officers are very good at twisting your words and making it sound like you may have committed a crime when you are really just trying to help them out.
 Simply put, keep your mouth shut and lawyer up.
 The officer will do everything he can to make you spill the beans.
 The officer will attempt to make you feel guilty for not providing them with information.
 This tactic is used in a majority of interrogations.
 In regard to serious or aggravated misdemeanor OWIs, the officer usually asks the person on a scale of 1-10 with one being buzzed and ten being hammered drunk, what would you say you are.
 If the person actually answers the question, there is no good, or necessarily right, answer.
 You should say I need a lawyer and refuse to answer your question.